taurijuhkam/Cheatsheets/django.md

 ## Views
 * Use get_object_or_404() in views!
 This handles exceptions with grace and usually does what is expected
-* Use built-in class based views wherever possible - (Class based views reference)[https://docs.djangoproject.com/en/1.11/ref/class-based-views/].
-Or, err on the side of function-based views, if this things get too complex.
+* Use built-in class based views (CBV) wherever possible - (Class based views reference)[https://docs.djangoproject.com/en/1.11/ref/class-based-views/].
+Or, err on the side of function-based views (FBV), if this things get too complex.
+    ```python
+    from django.http import HttpResponse
+    from django.views.generic import View

+    # The simplest FBV
+    def simplest_view(request):
+        # Business logic goes here
+        return HttpResponse('FBV')

+    # The simplest CBV
+    class SimplestView(View):
+        def get(self, request, *args, **kwargs):
+            # Business logic goes here
+            return HttpResponse('CBV')
+    ```
+    (See how Django FBVs are HTTP method neutral, but Django CBVs require specific HTTP method declaration.)

+* Keep business logic out of views - views are for presentation logic.
+Refer to fat models.
+Makes it easier to expand later on.
+* **Remember:** views are functions, they take a request and return a response.
+What happens in between is up to us;

 ## Templates
 #### Variables